-The Office of Campus Activities advances the mission of Drexel University and Student Life by providing students on the University City Campus and the Center City Campus with an enriched collegiate experience through meaningful opportunities to learn and develop leadership, interpersonal, programming, and organizational skills that connect with and contribute to the University community and beyond.
+The Office of Campus Activities advances the mission of Drexel University and Student Life by providing students on Philadelphia's University City Campus and the Center City Campus with an enriched collegiate experience through meaningful opportunities to learn and develop leadership, interpersonal, programming, and organizational skills that connect with and contribute to the University community and beyond.

 Campus Activities staff serve as student-focused advocates, navigators, advisors, educators, and administrators that work collaboratively with students to support their programs, goals, and areas of interest.

 Learn more about the Office of Campus Activities

 From information about academic programs, to advice on technology resources and how to stay healthy and fit, the Student Resources page is a one-stop shop about services.

 Living in Philadelphia

 The Drexel City Living webpage provides a full range of information about the city and what’s it’s like to enjoy life as a Philadelphia resident.